 BRIDAL MAKEUP: Jake Galvez + BRIDAL HAIR: Mong Amado

 I shared this story on Instagram as well—as a makeup artist, I initially wanted to do my own makeup—but the Cupcake suggested I get someone else instead, so that I wouldn’t have to stress over it.
-I only had two people in mind to do my hair and makeup on my wedding day—Mong Amado and Jake Galvez, who I’ve worked with for several Calyxta cover girl shoots (including Lauren Reid, Andi Eigenmann, Maggie Wilson, and Iza Calzado).
+I only had two people in mind to do my hair and makeup on my wedding day—Mong Amado and Jake Galvez, who I’ve worked with for several Calyxta cover girl shoots (including Lauren Reid, Andi Eigenmann, Maggie Wilson, Jasmine Curtis-Smith, and Iza Calzado).
 I’ve always been a fan of their work, and I knew I’d be comfortable with them.
 Mong did my hair for our pre-nup photoshoot but Jake, even without trial, I trusted completely as well.
 I knew he’d give me that bridal glow while still making me look like me.

 Photo grabbed from Jake Galvez